dariuskul/technProject/server/README.md

 ---

-### POST Add a reaction to post
+### POST Add/Remove reaction from post

 **Description**

-Adds a reaction to the post.
+Adds or removes a reaction from the post.

 **Example request**